RonnyA/ModernIdentity/docs/source/index.rst

 Here we guide you as a developer - step by step - how to enable modern identity in your applications

-  .. tip:: Registration for Deep Dive #1 and #2 is available
+  .. tip:: Registrations for Deep Dive #1 and #2 are available

   .. tip:: Not all the links for signing up for the the Deep Dive webinars are
            available now.
 They will be added as soon as they are live.